-But their albums in 2013 and 2015 – while critics naturally just forgot about them – are some of the best I’ve heard from them.
-Stuff Like That There was easier to explain: a modest(ly talented) group outsourced their tunes to other people (or younger versions of themselves) and what we received was one of their most tuneful, backed by harmonies so close you could swear they were happening next to you, and sung so beautifully that Georgia Hubley could make you feel whatever she was feeling at the time.
+Yo La Tengo’s albums in 2013 and 2015 – while critics naturally just forgot about them – are some of the best I’ve heard from them in years.
+Stuff Like That There is easier to explain: a modest(ly talented) group outsourced their tunes to other people (or younger versions of themselves) and what we received was one of their most tuneful, backed by harmonies so close you could swear they were happening next to you, and sung so beautifully that Georgia Hubley could make you feel whatever she was feeling at the time.
 I didn’t read a lot of reviews of it at the time, but I could guess most of them said the same thing: “collection of acoustic covers, this one worked, this one didn’t…7/10.”

 And most every song in between is a pleasure, even the relative filler of “Paddle Forward” serves a purpose by sounding like its name: the album’s loudest, nudging towards the next song (whereas previously they would have over-calculated and let this sort of thing run for longer than necessary).
 Meanwhile, the verses of “Is That Enough” are a write-off, but the pre-choruses, where Iba goes “All that matters” over a thin bed of backing vocals provided by Hubley are lovely, as are the actual choruses, where a string line comes to play counterpoint.
 Both “Well You Better” and “Stupid Things” start great and get even better once the actual “song” starts; the heavy syncopation of the former juxtaposed against Iba’s fragile singing and a 60s-indebted keyboard line adds a melodic fragment; the indelible guitar line of the latter; “Cornelia and Jane” has, in addition to Hubley’s voice that sounds like it could snap at the end of every line (and, as a result, snap your heart in two), this gorgeous moment where she sings “Too many sirens” and muted horns sonically paint that picture.
 And ace drumming throughout, from the eclectic choices that begin “Ohm” and “Two Trains” to the shakers that make themselves known for a single measure at the 2:30 mark of “Stupid Things” or the single snare-roll at the 4:00 mark of “Cornelia and Jane”: minute details that add significantly more.

 They really outdid themselves this time; what Christgau said.
-Can’t wait for the next one; can’t wait for the day I think more highly of those two albums with longer names.
+Can’t wait for the next one.